-The following is a guest post and does not necessarily reflect the views of exercise basics.
+The following is a contributed post and does not necessarily reflect the views of exercise basics.

 Contributed by Jen Pooley